2024 Solar Incentives Guide for Baton Rouge, LA - Tax Credits & Rebates

 EcoWatch's Baton Rouge, LA Solar Incentives FAQs

-You should plan to talk to a representative from the company that installed your solar system – or reach out to a local Baton Rouge solar installer — to clarify which incentives you might qualify for.
+You should plan to talk to the company that installed your solar system – or call a local Baton Rouge solar installer — to better understand which incentives you might qualify for.
 If your solar panels were installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-Solar systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+Systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

-How much will solar panels save me annually on my electric bill in Baton Rouge?
+How much can I save annually on my electric bill if I install solar panels on my house in Baton Rouge?

-To find the right solar panel installer for you, check out our guide to the best solar companies in Baton Rouge.
+To find the top solar panel installation companies near you, take a look at our article on the top solar companies in Baton Rouge.

-You can reduce your carbon footprint by 400 pounds of CO2 a year by installing solar panels.
-This adds up to approximately 8,000 pounds over 20 years.
-Solar is also a renewable energy source, which means that making the switch lessens the drain on our planet's resources.
+You can lower your carbon footprint by 400 pounds of CO2 a year by switching to solar panels.
+This adds up to around 8,000 pounds over 20 years.
+In addition, solar power is a renewable energy source, which means that making the switch lessens the drain on our planet's resources.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.